-Keystone College has long recognized and responded to the needs of the courageous men and women who have served in our nation’s armed forces.
+Keystone College, a military friendly college in the northeast, has long recognized and responded to the needs of the courageous veterans who have served in our nation’s armed forces.
 If you are a veteran and have served in the armed forces, or are the dependent of someone who served our country, we are here for you and eager to give our support.

-Keystone has created the Veterans Educational Transition and Support (VETS) program.
-The Keystone VETS program provides a safe, secure, and supportive environment and connects you to a wide range of programs and services to make the transition to college life as seamless as possible.
+Because Keystone College is military friendly, we created the Veterans Educational Transition and Support (VETS) program.
+The Keystone VETS program provides a safe, secure, and supportive environment and connects you to a wide range of programs and services to make the transition from the armed forces to college life as seamless as possible.

 Flexible learning options